darmanin-matt/rock-paper-scissors-gui/README.md

-# rock-paper-scissors
+#Rock Paper Scissors (with basic UI)
-A simple Rock-Paper-Scissors implementation using Javascript and the console as an interface.
-Part of The Odin Project.
+A simple Rock-Paper-Scissors implementation using vanilla JS, HTML and CSS.